sashatanase/Resume/README.md

 #### Product Designer
 ![Sasha_Tanase_Resume_devcon_S](https://user-images.githubusercontent.com/40768736/79125299-a127ba80-7da6-11ea-8033-46f96a4f2d5e.png)
 <br/>
-- Sasha Tanase is Head of Design at Alethio, the Ethereum Data Analytics Platform.
-She comes from a background in Architecture and has applied her user-centric design passion to a career in advertising, working for companies such as DDB, McCann and Jung von Matt.
-Her innovative advertising designs have won her multiple awards.
-Now she applies her understanding of consumer behaviour and architectural design to help create brilliant user experiences for Alethio, which is a ConsenSys spoke.
-Always with one eye on the end-user, she is dedicated to interrogating biases and using qualitative user research to inform her design decisions.
-She is never afraid of failing because as she says **" failing is an evolutionary tool "**.
+- I am Sasha Tanase, Head of Design at Alethio, the Ethereum Data Analytics Platform.
+I come from a background in Architecture and has applied my user-centric design passion to a career in advertising, working for companies such as DDB, McCann and Jung von Matt.
+My innovative advertising designs have won me multiple awards.
+Now I apply my understanding of consumer behaviour and architectural design to help create brilliant user experiences for Alethio, which is a ConsenSys spoke.
+Always with one eye on the end-user, I am dedicated to interrogating biases and using qualitative user research to inform my design decisions.
+I am never afraid of failing because as I say **" failing is an evolutionary tool "**.
 <br/>

 #### Experience